Heading to Scotland? Kris shares the best things to do in Edinburgh to complete your perfect 2 days in Edinburgh, Scotland’s capital.

 Another great green space was over at the Meadows which has the oldest pub ever, and a random small 3-par golf course.
 After everything gets covered in snow in winter, the Meadows is one of the first places that you see tulips and daffodils bursting forth in the spring-like magic.

-A weekend away would see us visit St Andrew’s which is apparently the oldest golf club in the world, or head over to the east of Edinburgh to visit Hadrian’s Wall or the Rosslyn Chapel.
+world, or head over to the east of Edinburgh to visit Hadrian’s Wall or the Rosslyn Chapel.
 All easy day trips from the city and they cater to golf fans, ancient history fans, or literary pop culture aficionados alike!

 If you are living in Edinburgh, you have enough time on your visit, i definitely recommend hiring a car and driving as far north as you can go up to John O’Groats which is the most northerly part of the British Isles.
 It is windy and cold, but a fine sight to behold.
 The sheep farms around there are pretty wild, and the coastal scenery is absolutely breathtaking in all its remote beauty.
-If you’ve come this far, you might as well visit Glen Coe, Loch Ness, Loch Lomond and the Isle of Skye to round it out.
+If you’ve come this far, you might as well visit Glen Coe, Loch Ness, Loch Lomond, and the Isle of Skye to round it out.